-(Mar rk One))-IX (IVIAI k Olle) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES For the fiscal year ende or d February 2, 2019 TIFO EVOLUNIOS AOT OS 4004 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI For the transition period from TIES EXCHANGE ACT OF 1934 to Commission file nur NORDSTR OM INC (Exact name of registrant as • · · · · · · · · · · · · · · · · · · · Washington 91-0515058 State or other jurisdiction of (I.R.S.
-Employer incorporation or organization Identification No.) 1617 Sixth Avenue, Seattle, Washington 98101 (Address of principal executive offices) (Zip Code) Registrant's telephone number, inclu Securities registered pursuant to 5 Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, without par value New York Stock Exchange India Securities registered pursuant to S ate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 ate by check mark if the registrant is not required to file reports pursuant to Section 13 o Indic ate by check mark whether the registrant (1) has filed all reports required to be filed by S Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 ths (or for such shorter period that the registrant was required to file such reports), and ( ate by check mark whether the registrant has submitted electronically every Interactive D eding 12 months (or for such shorter period that the registrant was required to submit su Indic ate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S- K is not contained herein, and will not be contained, to the best of registrant's vledge, in definitive proxy or information statements incorporated by reference in Part III • ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company Larg ge accelerated filer ☑ Accelerated filer □ Non- -accelerated filer □ Smaller reporting company □ Emerging growth company \square emerging growth company, indicate by check mark if the registrant has elected not to us e the extended transition period for complying with any new or revised financial unting standards provided pursuant to Section 13(a) of the Exchange Act. □ ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o f the Act)YES □ NO ☑ f August 3, 2018 the aggregate market value of the Registrant's voting and non-voting st ng sales price on that day of \$50.58.
-On March 11, 2019, 155,002,755 shares of commo n stock were outstanding.
-Porti DOCUMENTS INCORPORA ons of the Proxy Statement for the 2019 Annual Meeting of Shareholders scheduled to b .
-0. 0 one of the first of the Editor and the first of the original original or the original original original or the original o 5 5
+FURINI I U-IX (Mar k One) 7 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE For the fiscal year ende or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the transition period from Commission file num to NORDSTR OM.
+INC. (Exact name of registrant as • Washington 91-0515058 State or other jurisdiction of (I.R.S.
+Employer incorporation or organization Identification No.) 1617 Sixth Avenue, Seattle, Washington 98101 (Address of principal executive offices) (Zip Code) Registrant's telephone number, inclu Securities registered pursuant to • • • Title of each class Name of each exchange on which registered Common stock, without par value New York Stock Exchange Indica durin requir Indica Regu Indica of reg Form Indica emerg sistrant's knowledge, in definitive proxy or information statements incorpora 10 -K. \square at the by check mark whether the registrant is a large accelerated filer, an accelerated filer, and accelerated filer, accelerated filer, and accelerated filer, accelerated filer, accelerated filer, accelerated filer, and accelerated filer, accelerated filerated filerate d in Rule 405 of the Securities Act.
+YES ☑ NO ☐ Section 13 or Section 15(d) of the Act.
+YES ☐ NO ☑ Section 13 or 15(d) of the Securities Exchange Act of 1934 required to file such reports), and (2) has been subject to such filing interactive Data File required to be submitted pursuant to Rule 405 of the registrant was required to submit such files).
+YES ☑ NO ☐ Segulation S-K is not contained herein, and will not be contained, to the best ted by reference in Part III of this Form 10-K or any amendment to this Large e accelerated filer ☑ Accelerated filer \square accelerated filer \square Smaller reporting company \square Emerging growth company □ revise Indica emerging growth company, indicate by check mark if the registrant has elected financial accounting standards provided pursuant to Section 13(a) of the Easte by check mark whether the registrant is a shell company (as defined in R. August 3, 2018 the aggregate market value of the Registrant's voting and no ed not to use the extended transition period for complying with any new or exchange Act. \square ule 12b-2 of the Act).
+YES \square NO \square